C2SM/icon4py/README.md

 ## Installation instructions

 Since this project is still in a highly experimental state, it is not yet available as a regular Python distribution project through PyPI.
-The expected installation procedure is to clone the [https://github.com/C2SM/icon4py](https://github.com/C2SM/icon4py) repository and install it in a venv using the following development workflow.
+The installation procedure comprises cloning the [https://github.com/C2SM/icon4py](https://github.com/C2SM/icon4py) repository and install it in a `venv` using the following development workflow.

 ### System dependencies